Mukunda Murari: Plot

 The film follows the story of an atheist, Mukunda, who sues God after losing his shop in an earthquake.
-Religious organizations revolt against him and Murari visits him as his human guide.
+Religious organizations revolt against him, and Murari visits him as his human guide.

-Atheist shopowner Mukunda (Upendra) talks about selling bulk statues of Hindu gods, and later tricks a devotee from Andhra Pradesh into buying a statue by claiming it is famous.
-The lack of respect, as his family sees it, makes his wife sad and she makes their son write the name of Rama for at least ten pages.
+Atheist shop owner Mukunda (Upendra) talks about selling bulk statues of Hindu gods, and later tricks a devotee from Andhra Pradesh into buying a statue by claiming it is famous.
+The lack of respect, as his family sees it, makes his wife sad, and she makes their son write the name of Rama for at least ten pages.
 After that, he criticises the practices of his son and wife.
 On the night of Krishna Janmashtami, he openly mocks a guru named Siddeshwara Swami Avinash who was encouraging his son and wife to walk on fire and pierce their tongues with a Trishula.
 However, after a dangerous earthquake in his market in Mysore, his antique shop was destroyed and had many financial liabilities.
-His in-law's family had separated his wife and son from him.
+His in-laws' family had separated his wife and son from him.